-- 4 The maximum score for each topic is 10 and the maximum total score for the examination is 50. - 5 A candidate is required to obtain a total score of 30 to pass the examination. - 6 A candidate with a score of 0 in any of the topics will result in a failure of the examination. - 7 A candidate is required to submit a softcopy of portfolio (max 50 pages, double line spacing) 4 weeks before the exam date to Secretary of the Examination Committee, Hong Kong Association of Medical Physics. - 8 English shall be used during the examination.
+- 5. A candidate is required to submit a softcopy of portfolio (max 50 pages, double line spacing) 4 weeks before the Part IIB exam date to Secretary of the Examination Committee, Hong Kong Association of Medical Physics. - 6.
+English shall be used during the examination.